stoogoff/sw-adversaries/readme.md

 		- Disciples of Harmony
 		- *Unlimited Power (not released)*
 - beginner's games
-	- Edge of the Empire (Escape from Mos Shuuta)
 	- Force and Destiny (Mountaintop Rescue)
 	- The Force Awakens
-	- The Long Arm of the Hutt (EotE follow on adventure)
-	- Operation Shadowpoint (AoR follow on adventure)
 	- Lure of the Lost (FaD follow on adventure)
 	- A Call for Heroes (TFA Bonus adventure)
-	- Operation: Shell Game (AoR Beta game)
-	- Lost Knowledge (FaD Beta adventure)
 	- Crates of Krayts (EotE Beta adventure)
-- gm kits
-	- EotE (Debts to Pay)
-	- AoR (Dead in the water)
-	- Fad (Hidden Depths)

 ## TODO